Generalizable Video Quality Assessment via Weak-to-Strong Learning: Introduction

 \section{Introduction}

-Video quality assessment (VQA)\footnote{This work focuses on no-reference (NR) or blind VQA, which assesses video quality without relying on additional reference information.}~\citep{min2024perceptual} plays an important role in modern video processing systems, delivering objective quality measurements used to optimize end-user Quality of
+Video quality assessment (VQA)\footnote{This work focuses on no-reference (NR) or blind VQA, which assesses video quality without relying on additional reference information.}~\citep{min2024perceptual} plays an important role in modern video processing systems, delivering objective quality measurements used to optimize end-user Quality of Experience (QoE).
+With the advances in deep neural networks (DNNs)~\citep{he2016deep,dosovitskiy2020image,liu2021swin} and the increasing availability of human-annotated datasets~\citep{hosu2017konstanz,sinno2018large,wang2019youtube,ying2021patch}, current VQA models~\citep{wu2022fast,wu2023exploring,wu2023q,sun2024analysis} have achieved significant progress through supervised learning.
+Nevertheless, supervised learning inherently faces a limitation: \textbf{the generalization of the VQA models heavily depends on the diversity of the training data}.
+For example, even top-tier VQA models~\citep{sun2024analysis,wu2022fast,wu2023exploring,wu2023q} exhibit significant performance drops in out-of-distribution evaluations, as illustrated in Fig.~\ref{fig:performance_drop}.

 Existing VQA research has primarily focused on constructing scene-specific datasets~\citep{li2019avc,madhusudana2021subjective,yu2022subjective,shang2023subjective} or large-scale datasets~\citep{gotz2021konvid,jia2025scaling} to improve model generalization across different video content and distortions.
 However, constructing such datasets is highly resource-intensive.
 A standardized subjective experiment comprises two key phases: \textbf{test sample curation} and \textbf{subjective quality annotation}.
 The test sample curation phase necessitates rigorous selection of representative video samples, as inadequate sampling strategies risk producing oversimplified datasets (\textit{i.e.,} ``\textit{easy dataset}" problem~\citep{sun2024analysis,cao2024image}) and may induce model overfitting.
 Meanwhile, subjective annotation---though vital---is laborious and costly.
 International Telecommunication Union (ITU) standards~\citep{recommendation910subjective} outline specific recommendations for experimental setups, including display conditions, stimulus duration, subject count, and rating methodologies.
 These constraints, though necessary for statistically meaningful annotations, impede larger-scale dataset expansion due to prohibitive annotation costs.